-Table of Contents
+Table Of Contents

-Punjabi Prepositions
+Are They Punjabi Prepositions Or Postpositions?

 In Punjabi, prepositions are placed after the Punjabi noun or pronoun they modify, creating a rhythmic flow that rolls off the tongue with ease.
 They are the glue that binds the elements of a sentence together, giving it structure and meaning.

-So, whether you’re talking about the direction of a journey or the cause of an event, Punjabi prepositions are your trusty companions, guiding you through the twists and turns of the language with ease.
+Whether you’re talking about the direction of a journey or the cause of an event, Punjabi prepositions are your trusty companions, guiding you through the twists and turns of the language with ease.
 Let’s look at some common examples and see how they are used in everyday conversation.

 Here is a list of Punjabi prepositions commonly used: